Venerated words.

 1. Ineffability.

-No matter who speaks the words of Man they are not the Words of God.
-Tao called Tao is not Tao; the map is not the territory.
-Words are not the things they represent.
+No matter who speaks them, the words of Man are not the Words of God; Tao called Tao is not Tao; the map is not the territory, words are not the things they represent.
+Yet everywhere, the belief that words can enchain the ineffable is still exploited to justify the exercise of power.

 Abandoning reason science gazes into the abyss, a suicidal self-belief at war with fundamentalists.